duceppemo/QIIME2_ITS/README.md

 # IonTorrent_Fungi_Barcoding_QIIME2
-QIIME2 pipeline for IonTorrent sequencing data
+QIIME2 pipeline for single-end (IonTorrent) and paired-end (Illumina) sequencing data.

 ## Description
 This pipeline uses QIIME2 to process metagenomics data.
+Uses ITSxpress to extract ITS1 sequences and DADA2 for denoising.
+Only basic analysis is performed.

 ## Important
 Please make sure you are using a validated QIIME2 metadata tsv file.
 Use this tool to proceed with the validation step: